mportesdev/pictureshow/README.rst

 .. image:: https://github.com/myrmica-habilis/pictureshow/workflows/pytest/badge.svg

-Save pictures to PDF — from the command line, or from your Python programs.
+Save pictures to PDF from the command line or from your Python programs.

 Requirements
 ------------

 Python 3.6 or higher is required.
-The only direct dependency is the wonderful `reportlab <https://pypi.org/project/reportlab/>`__ library.
+The only third-party dependency is `reportlab <https://pypi.org/project/reportlab/>`__.

 Installation
 ------------